 - Strong integrations with product management and CRM tools

-- High respondent completion rates; the format is familiar and trusted
+- High completion rates; the format is familiar and well-tested

 Typeform Cons

-- Not designed for in-product delivery or always-on NPS/CSAT tracking programs
+- No in-product widget delivery or event-based triggering for always-on programs

-- No native NPS/CSAT dashboard for ongoing metric monitoring across cohorts
+- No native NPS or CSAT dashboard for ongoing metric monitoring

 - Per-response pricing on higher tiers gets expensive for continuous, high-volume programs